-Studies of the association of testosterone suppression level during ADT and outcomes of therapy have consistently demonstrated clinical benefit and importance of greater testosterone suppression during ADT [8-12, 16].
-Prospective studies of ADT for the treatment of prostate cancer have assessed a range of testosterone level thresholds below the historical castrate level standard, including ≤ 0.7 , ≤ 0.9 , ≤ 1.0 , or ≤ 1.1 nmol/l, and demonstrated that patients achieving these low levels had longer time to castration resistant prostate cancer (CRPC) or death than their counterparts with respectively higher levels (Table 2) [8-12].
-The largest prospective trial enrolled 626 patients with localized or locally advanced prostate cancer with treatment via orchiectomy, or LHRH agonist (LHRHa) therapy plus a non-steroidal anti-androgen for at least 4 weeks [8, 16].
-Assessment of serum testosterone levels was completed every 2 months and results indicated that lower testosterone level was associated with longer time to CRPC.
-Analysis of testosterone levels during the first year of ADT demonstrated that time to CRPC was significantly improved for patients with nadir testosterone levels ≤ 0.7 nmol/l, compared with those with levels between >0.7 nmol/l and <1.7 nmol/l or ≥ 1.7 nmol/l (p=0.015).
-Median times to CRPC were 10.0, 7.21 and 3.62 years, respectively.
-Additionally, median testosterone levels < p=0.02; Table 2) [8, 16].
+Studies of the association of testosterone suppression level during ADT and outcomes of therapy have consistently demonstrated clinical benefit and importance of greater testosterone suppression during ADT.^{8-12,16} Prospective studies of ADT for the treatment of prostate cancer have assessed a range of testosterone level thresholds below the historical castrate level standard, including ≤ 0.7 , ≤ 0.9 , ≤ 1.0 , or ≤ 1.1 nmol/l, and demonstrated that patients achieving these low levels had longer time to castration-resistant prostate cancer (CRPC) or death than their counterparts with respectively higher levels (Table 2).8-12 The largest prospective trial enrolled 626 patients with localized or locally advanced prostate cancer with treatment via orchiectomy, or luteinizing hormone-releasing hormone (LHRH) agonist (LHRHa) therapy plus a non-steroidal anti-androgen for at least four weeks.^{8,16} Assessment of serum testosterone levels was completed every two months and results indicated that lower testosterone level was associated with longer time to CRPC.
+Analysis of testosterone levels during the first year of ADT demonstrated that time to CRPC was significantly improved for patients with nadir testosterone levels ≤0.7 nmol/l, compared with those with levels between >0.7 nmol/l and <1.7 nmol/l or \geq 1.7 nmol/l (p=0.015).
+Median times to CRPC were 10.0, 7.21, and 3.62 years, respectively.
+Additionally, median testosterone level >0.7 nmol/l was associated with a higher risk of developing CRPC compared with lower levels (p=0.02; Table 2).^{8,16}

-In retrospective analyses of ADT outcomes, including rates of testosterone breakthrough, progression-free survival (PFS), cause-specific survival (CSS), or overall survival (OS), relative to testosterone suppression level, 4 out of 6 studies demonstrated improved outcomes among patients with testosterone levels of ≤ 0.7 nmol/l or ≤ 1.1 nmol/l versus respectively higher levels [17-20].
+In retrospective analyses of ADT outcomes, including rates of testosterone breakthrough, progression-free survival (PFS), cause-specific survival (CSS), or overall survival (OS), relative to testosterone suppression level, four out of six studies demonstrated improved outcomes among patients with testosterone levels of ≤ 0.7 nmol/l or ≤ 1.1 nmol/l vs. respectively higher levels.17-20

 Of the thresholds examined, ranging from ≤ 0.7 to ≤ 1.1 nmol/l, the greatest number of studies supported a testosterone suppression threshold of 0.7 nmol/l.
-There was a clinical benefit associated with concentrations at or below this cut-off [8, 9, 12, 16-18].
-These data suggest that 0.7 nmol/l is an appropriate target testosterone level during ADT [16].
-Based on the available evidence, we offer the following consensus statements.
+There was a clinical benefit associated with concentrations at or below this cutoff.^{8,9,12,16-18} These data suggest that 0.7 nmol/l is an appropriate target testosterone level during ADT.16 Based on the available evidence, we offer the following consensus statements.